Packing Densities of Delzant and Semitoric Polygons

 We will be working with two classes of polygons: Delzant polygons and semitoric polygons.
 Delzant polygons are a specific class of convex polygons, but semitoric polygons are more complicated.
 They include the extra data of ``marked points'' and ``cuts'' which we will explain in Section~\ref{sec:semitoric-poly}, and a ``semitoric polygon'' technically refers to an equivalence class of polygons related by the application of certain operations, such as changing the direction of the cut.
 Semitoric polygons were introduced by V\~{u} Ng\d{o}c~\cite{VN2007} and are a special case of the almost toric base diagrams introduced by Symington~\cite{Sy2003}.

-Semitoric polygons have been studied in many contexts: they have been computed for specific systems~\cite{LFPal, HohMeu,LFP, HoPa2017, ADH-momenta}, compared with invariants of $S^1$-spaces~\cite{HP-extend, HSS2015}, extended to more general types of systems~\cite{PPT-nonsimple, PeRaVN2015}, used to define a metric on the space of semitoric systems~\cite{PaSTMetric2015}, used to find minimal models of semitoric systems~\cite{KPP2015,KPP2018}, and used to study the inverse question regarding quantum integrable systems~\cite{LFPeVN2016,LFVN2021}, among many other applications.
+Semitoric polygons have been studied in many contexts: they have been computed for specific systems~\cite{ADH-momenta,HohMeu,HoPa2017,LFPal, LFP}, compared with invariants of $S^1$-spaces~\cite{HP-extend, HSS2015}, extended to more general types of systems~\cite{PPT-nonsimple, PeRaVN2015}, used to define a metric on the space of semitoric systems~\cite{PaSTMetric2015}, used to find minimal models of semitoric systems~\cite{KPP2015,KPP2018}, and used to study the inverse question regarding quantum integrable systems~\cite{LFPeVN2016,LFVN2021}, among many other applications.
 In the present paper we define them as objects of interest in their own right, independent of the underlying symplectic geometry.
 We do this to provide a resource for readers interested in studying these objects that may not possess the background in symplectic geometry which is typically necessary.

 Motivated by trying to understand packing toric integrable systems by equivariantly embedded balls, Pelayo~\cite{Pe2006, Pe2007} determined a certain set of rules for how to pack a Delzant polygon $\Delta$ by triangles.
+Roughly, the triangles must be disjoint and each be nested inside a corner of $\Delta$, satisfying certain conditions on the relative lengths of their edges, see in Figure~\ref{fig:delz-st-pack-example}.
 Any set of triangles which follow these rules is called an \emph{admissible packing of $\Delta$}.
-In Figalli-Palmer-Pelayo~\cite{FiPaPe2016} these rules were extended to obtain rules for admissible packings of semitoric polygons, taking into account the marked points and cuts.
+In Figalli--Palmer--Pelayo~\cite{FiPaPe2016}, these rules were extended to obtain rules for admissible packings of semitoric polygons, taking into account the marked points and cuts.
 We will explain these rules later in the paper, but now we can state our main question:

-\begin{question} Given a Delzant or semitoric polygon, what is the maximal fraction of the area of the polygon which can be filled by an admissible packing of triangles? \end{question}
+\begin{Question} Given a Delzant or semitoric polygon, what is the maximal fraction of the area of the polygon which can be filled by an admissible packing of triangles? \end{Question}